Academic Advisor: Raimond Luntungan

-- Students must gain the approval of the business department faculty to complete a thesis as the culminating phase of their MBA if the thesis option is selected as the culminating module.
+- Students must complete a thesis or a project as the culminating phase of their MBA depending on their choice.

 The curriculum of the MBA degree is made up of 44 semester hours of coursework as explained below.
 To be awarded the degree the student must satisfactorily meet the following requirements: